Aquilawire VS.807

 What did the upgrade change in real numbers?

-Surface finish improved (ringing reduced), first-layer yield increased, and stable speeds rose to 300/400 mm/s with input shaping.
+Surface finish improved (ringing reduced), first-layer yield increased, and stable speeds rose with input shaping to the recorded values.